inrae/MSpangepop/README.md

 > **Nb 3:** The workflow is in two parts because we want to execute the simulations chromosome by chromosome.
 Snakemake cannot retrieve the number of chromosomes in one go and needs to index and split first.

 ## B. Run localy
-- Ensure `snakemake` and `singularity` are installed on your machine, then run the workflow:
+- Ensure `snakemake` and `Singularity/Apptainer` are installed on your machine, then run the workflow:
 ```bash
 ./local_run [split or simulate] dry
 ```